Swan maiden: Irish folktale

-In a Scottish tale (Mac an Tuathanaich a Thàinig a Raineach), the farmer's son sees three swan maidens bathing in water and hides their clothing, in exchange for the youngest of them (sisters, in all) to marry him.
+In a Scottish tale (Mac an Tuathanaich a Thàinig a Raineach), the farmer's son sees three swan maidens bathing in water; he hides their clothing, in exchange for the youngest of them (sisters, in all) to marry him.

 In the Irish fairy tale The Three Daughters of the King of the East and the Son of a King in Erin, three swan maidens come to bathe in a lake (Loch Erne) and converse with a king's elder son, who was fishing at the lake.
-His evil stepmother convinces a young cowherd to stick a magic pin to the prince's clothes to make him fall asleep.
-The spell works twice, and in both occasions the swan maidens try to help the prince come to.
+His evil stepmother convinces a young cowherd to stick a magic pin in the prince's clothes to make him fall asleep.
+The spell works twice, and on both occasions, the swan maidens try to help the prince come to.
 A similar narrative is the Irish tale The Nine-Legged Steed.

-In another Irish tale, The House in the Lake, a man named Enda helps Princess Mave, turned into a swan, to break the curse her evil stepmother cast upon her.
+In another Irish tale, The House in the Lake, a man named Enda helps Princess Mave, who has been turned into a swan, break the curse her evil stepmother cast upon her.

-In another tale, goddess Áine, metamorphosed into a swan, was bathing in the lake and was seen by a human duke, Gerald Fitzgerald (Gearóid Iarla) who felt a passionate yearning towards her.
+In another tale, goddess Áine, metamorphosed into a swan, was bathing in the lake and was seen by a human duke, Gerald Fitzgerald (Gearóid Iarla), who felt a passionate yearning towards her.
 Aware of the only way to make her his wife, the duke seized Áine's fairy cloak.
 Once subdued and deprived of her magic cloak, she resigned to being the human's wife, and they had a son.